-{\it Frequency entrainment to an external drive.-} Next, we consider the frequency entrainment of a single quantum spin vdP oscillator to a periodic external drive.
+Next, we consider the frequency entrainment of a single quantum spin vdP oscillator to a periodic external drive.
 We introduce the external drive by adding the following Hamiltonian to the original Hamiltonian $H$ in Eq.~(\ref{eq:qsvdp}):

 where $E$ and $\omega_d$ represent the intensity and frequency of the external drive, respectively \cite{roulet2018quantum}.
 This external drive becomes equivalent to the harmonic drive for the quantum optical vdP oscillator in the high-spin limit \cite{arecchi1972atomic}.
 In the rotating frame of the external drive frequency $\omega_d$, the master equation for the oscillator under the harmonic drive can be derived as \cite{roulet2018synchronizing}